 Finchley Clinic Blog

-The post Don’t break your heart: tips and supplements to maintain a healthy heart appeared first on The Finchley Clinic Blog.
+The post Take on the toxins and win: how to detox – and why you should appeared first on The Finchley Clinic Blog.

-The post Aloe vera: the plant extract packed with 200-plus nutrients appeared first on The Finchley Clinic Blog.
+The post Hot flushes and supplements: how to treat the effects of the menopause appeared first on The Finchley Clinic Blog.

-The post Kidslac, Antioxidant Supreme and other products on sale appeared first on The Finchley Clinic Blog.
+The post Mind over gut matters?
+How mental and gastrointestinal health are linked appeared first on The Finchley Clinic Blog.

 |Tuesday 30th December 2003|